jandolejs/jandolejs1999/README.md

 ### Hi, I'am Jan

-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Magento 2
-- 🔭 I’m working on Selenium Testing
+- 🔭 I’m working on Magento 1
-- 😄 I don't really know what am I doing but ⚡ Fun fact: Its working
+- 😄 I don't really know what I am doing but ⚡ Fun fact: Its working

 <!--
 **jandolejs1999/jandolejs1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.